aanzaya/Natural-Language-Processing-NLP/README.md

 # Natural-Language-Processing-NLP
-Using NLP model to check on phone texts analysis
+Using NLP model to check spam on phone texts analysis